The Ultimate Food Map of Europe

 Cepelinai is a Lithuanian national dish.
 They are a kind of dumpling made from grated and riced potatoes and usually stuffed with minced meat, mushrooms or dry cottage.
 Mushrooms were our favourite and it seems like the country is obsessed with mushroom picking.

-Ever wondered about the differences between Latvia and Lithuania?
-Read more in this quick post about they are different.
+Have you ever wondered about the differences between Latvia and Lithuania?
+Read more about their differences in this quick post.

 Food Map of Europe - Lithuania